RGB to LAB Converter

 Is my data sent to a server?

-No. All conversion happens in your browser.
+No. The RGB to LAB converter performs conversion locally in the browser.
 Nothing is transmitted.

 What illuminant is used?